Appropedia/techdocs/shell.md

-# VPS Shell
+# Shell access

-Some notes on the VPS shell account and how things are set up.
+Some notes on the server's shell account and how things are set up.

 	archive/	Old crap, just in case we ever need it again. backups/	Does what it says on the tin.